Data Reporting for the Master of Public Administration

 - Pursue the public interest with accountability and transparency.

 - Serve professionally with competence, efficiency, and objectivity.

-- Act ethically so as to uphold the public trust.
+- Act ethically so as to uphold public trust.

-- Demonstrate respect, equity, and fairness to dealings with citizens and fellow public servants.
+- Demonstrate respect, equity, and fairness in dealings with citizens and fellow public servants.

-To implement its mission statement, the MPA program at Central Michigan University uses the following set of NASPAA required competencies in its curriculum.
-These competencies ensure that our students will develop and enhance their ability:
+To implement its mission statement, the MPA program at Central Michigan University uses the following set of NASPAA-required competencies in its curriculum.
+These competencies ensure that our students will develop and enhance their abilities:

 - to lead and manage in the public interest;

 - to participate in, and contribute to, the policy process;

 - to analyze, synthesize, think critically, solve problems, and make evidence-informed decisions in a complex and dynamic environment;